vbookshelf/OpenAi-Assistants-API-Experiments/Exp_3-File-upload-to-web-server-and-transfer-to-openai-assistants/README.md

-## Exp_03 - File upload to Web Server and then transfer to OpenAi Assistants
+## Exp_03 - Upload File to Web Server and then transfer to OpenAi Assistants
 <br>

 ### Objective